Kevun1/hillsHacksWorkshop/README.md

 *This document is for mentors conducting the workshop.*

-*Regular/bold text is what you tell people, italicized text are notes to yourself.*

 ### Introduction

-Introduce yourself, say this workshop is for beginners who have little or no experience with computer programming.
+This workshop is for beginners who have little or no experience with computer programming.

 What is programming

 What you'll learn in this workshop